2023 NBA Trade Deadline Tracker: Durant to the Suns, Kyrie Joins Mavs

-2023 NBA trade deadline tracker: KD to the Suns, Kyrie joins Mavs originally appeared on NBC Sports Chicago
+2023 NBA trade deadline tracker: KD to the Suns, Kyrie joins Mavs originally appeared on NBC Sports Boston

 If an overnight trade late Wednesday night is any indication, the NBA is in for an unforgettable trade deadline.